Iran protests: Amnesty describes 'ruthless' killings of unarmed demonstrators

 At least 143 people have been killed in protests across Iran this month, according to Amnesty International, which also accused the Iranian security forces of rounding up injured protesters from local hospitals and putting them behind bars.

-In a statement on Monday, the rights group said that most of the protesters were killed by "the international use of firearms by the security forces".
+In a statement on Monday, the rights group said that most of the protesters were killed by "the intentional use of firearms by the security forces".

 Citing eyewitness accounts and videos, Amnesty said Iranian forces fired from close range at unarmed civilians who posed no real security threat.